Law In Order Adds Relativity Data Breach Response & PI Detect to Legal Tech Solutions

 • Posted on 8 December 2023

-Law in Order proudly introduces two new eDiscovery solutions: Relativity Data Breach Response and Relativity Personal Information Detect (PI Detect), enhancing our RelativityOne offerings.
+Law In Order proudly introduces two new eDiscovery solutions: Relativity Data Breach Response and Relativity Personal Information Detect (PI Detect), enhancing our RelativityOne offerings.
 The former streamlines data breach responses using AI, while the latter efficiently identifies sensitive personal and health information in data.
-These integrations, emphasised by Chief Digital Officer Murali Baddula, reinforce our commitment to innovative legal technology and client success.
+These integrations, reinforce our commitment to innovative legal technology and client success.
 Contact [email protected] for more details on how these solutions can simplify your document review process and reduce costs.

 Read More